Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           ```python
           data.isnull().sum()
           ```
+        - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
-        - This shows if there are any missing values in the dataset.
+          - You’ll see a table showing if there are any missing values in the dataset.

      2. **Remove Duplicates**:
         - Type:
           ```python
           data = data.drop_duplicates()
           ```
+        - Press `Shift + Enter` to run the code.
+        - **What Happened?** 🎉
-        - This removes any duplicate rows.
+          - You’ve removed any duplicate rows from the dataset.

 ---